grunlowen2/nodesinnode/README.md

 - Ability to validate function arguments. (see ow.js)

 ## Run program
-- clone repo, and cd into
+- Clone repo, and cd into
 - The command format is:
   - npm run-script sim targetNode dagMap simJson
 - Some examples: